4 Tips to Elevate Your Next Video Marketing Strategy

 4. Create a Video Series

-I for one love to binge-watch series on Netflix.
+I, for one, love to binge watch Netflix.
 That is where the world is going.
 People want more and more of a good thing.
 If your brand has content already, find clever ways to repurpose that into a monthly live video or YouTube series.
 Either way, an ongoing series for your audience is something you should add to your video marketing strategy.

 Ultimately, your next video strategy depends on you, your brand, your goals, and at some point, your budget.
 The great thing about the era we live in is that there really are no barriers to making video content and doing almost anything you want.
-Smartphones shoot in 4K, and with sites like Fiverr and Upwork, you can tap into the international labor market and find skilled freelancers to help you with every facet of your video marketing strategy.
-There are no excuses for not doing video in 2o18.
+Smartphones shoot in 4K, and, with sites like Fiverr and Upwork, you can tap into the international labor market and find skilled freelancers to help you with every step of your video marketing strategy.